 Senior Policy Advisor

-Tom Church is a research fellow at the Hoover Institution.
-He studies income inequality, poverty, health care policy, entitlement reform, and immigration reform.
-He has conducted research on developing supplemental statistics to better measure income, poverty, and health insurance coverage.
-He also contributes to the Hoover Institution’s immigration reform initiative.
-Church received his master’s degree in public policy with honors from Pepperdine University, specializing in economics and international relations.
-He has a bachelor’s degree in mathematics and political science from the University of Michigan.
+Tom Church is a policy fellow at the Hoover Institution.
+He studies health care policy, entitlement reform, income inequality, poverty, and the federal budget.
+Church received his master’s degree in public policy with honors from Pepperdine University and a bachelor's degree in mathematics and political science from the University of Michigan.

 Chief Operating Officer